ngranzow/noted/README.md

 * Click on the + to start a new note when a saved note is displayed
 * Click on the trash icon to delete a saved note

-The final index.html should look similar to:
+The site should look similar to:
 ![Image of website](https://ngranzow.github.io/noted/assets/images/Note_Taker.png)

 ## License